 Don’t be afraid of small talk.
 Using it won’t make you shallow or uninteresting.
 What it will do, though, is get the conversation going!
 And once you get it going, you can ask the person slightly personal questions, and then use follow-up questions.

-Follow this link to read my complete guide for starting conversations with anyone.
+Follow this link to read my complete guide for starting conversations.

 When I moved to a new city and didn’t know any people there, I couldn’t seem to find anyone I could have an intellectual conversation with.
 I greatly missed having deep conversations with my friends.